Père Lachaise Cemetery

 Père Lachaise Cemetery (Cimetière du Père-Lachaise /fr/, formerly Cimetière de l'Est, lit.
 'Cemetery of the East') is the largest cemetery in Paris, France, at 44 ha.
-With more than 3.5 million visitors annually, it is the most visited necropolis in the world.

 The Père Lachaise is located in the 20th arrondissement and was the first garden cemetery, as well as the first municipal cemetery in Paris.
 It is also the site of three World War I memorials.
 The cemetery is located on the Boulevard de Ménilmontant.
 The Paris Métro station Philippe Auguste on Line 2 is next to the main entrance, while the station Père Lachaise, on both Line 2 and Line 3, is 500 m away near a side entrance.